 You can also lean your body in the appropriate direction to propel your board in that direction and make a nice and clean turn.
 Also, while you push one toe forward to turn, ensure that the other foot is stable and in a horizontal position not to lose your balance.

-Tip: You will want to adopt slow and gentle movement in the beginning when you are learning to turn.
+Tip: Adopt slow and gentle movement in the beginning when you are learning to turn.
 Otherwise, you can spin-off and hit the ground!

 6. Stepping Off the Hoverboard

-Getting off the hoverboard will also need some practice before you can do it with confidence.
+Getting off the hoverboard will also need some practice before you can do it confidently.
 Just like getting on the board, you need to take one step at a time.

 The trick is to get off the board backward instead of forwards.
 The reason is, if you are getting off from the front, your foot can put pressure and send the hoverboard shooting ahead!

 The same is less likely to happen when you step down from your board backward.
-Also, don’t make the mistake of jumping off the board- step down normally.
+Also, don’t make the mistake of jumping off the board- step down usually.

 Getting on and off your hoverboard can take a long time, so you should keep practicing.
 Once you have mastered the art, your confidence will increase along with your balance.